🤖Implement your first AI

 Data Object

 Let's start with parsing the Input in a Java Class.
 For this, we create a class called DiabetesDataSet.
-It will be used to hold the data.

 Reading the Input